Inklingo

 adjectiveA2general

-Use 'similares' to compare two or more distinct items or concepts that share common characteristics but are not the same.
+Use 'similares' to compare two or more items that share common characteristics or features, often in a more objective or descriptive way.

 A simple colorful illustration featuring two red circles placed side-by-side on a plain background.
 The circles are the same color and general shape, but one is slightly smaller than the other, illustrating similarity.